-Sesame seeds, lightly toasted in a dry skillet
+Sesame seeds – lightly toasted in a dry skillet, 1/4 cup

 Find the peanut sauce recipe HERE!
 Make the sauce ahead of time.

-1. Defrost the tempeh.
-Crumble it into small pieces.
-Marinate it for 10 minutes (tempeh absorbs flavourings quickly-unlike tofu! so doesn’t need long to marinate.)
+- Crumble the defrosted tempeh into small pieces, and marinate it for 10 minutes (tempeh absorbs flavourings quickly-unlike tofu! so doesn’t need long to marinate.)

-3. Prep the cabbage: Carefully peeling off each layer, and blanching the leaves in a boiling salted water, just so that they soften and become more malleable, like a tortilla.
-Then shock the cabbage leaves in ice-water for another minute, to stop the residual heat from breaking down the leaves further.
-Finally, lay out the cabbage cups on a clean dish cloth to absorb any excess water.
+- Prep the cabbage by carefully peeling off each layer, and blanching the leaves in boiling salted water for a minute, so that they soften and become more malleable.
+Shock the cabbage leaves in ice-water for a few seconds, to stop the residual heat from cooking the leaves further.
+Set the cabbage cups aside.

-4. Build your cabbage cups! add the tempeh crumble, a small handful of each veggie and herb, then sprinkle over some sesame seeds and drizzle over the peanut sauce.
+- Build your cabbage cups by adding some tempeh, a small handful of each veggie, some of the herbs, toasted sesame seeds and drizzle over the peanut sauce.
 ENJOY!

-- Tempeh is one of the most protein-packed plant-based foods available, made from fermented soybeans.
-The fermentation process gives this delicious nutty ‘cake’ probiotic benefits, great for digestion.
+- Tempeh packed with plant-based protein – made from fermented soybeans.
+The fermentation provides a delicious nutty flavour, plus gut-supporting probiotic benefits.
 For more info on tempeh, check out my post HERE!

-- White cabbage is a very good source of vitamin C and fiber.
-It also contains calcium, iron, magnesium, potassium, manganese, B vitamins and vitamin K. Cabbage, like all cruciferous vegetables (broccoli/cauliflower/brussels sprouts/bok choy/kale etc.) contains glucosinolates, a unique anti-cancer compound.
+- White cabbage is a source of vitamin C, fiber, calcium, iron, magnesium, potassium, B vitamins and vitamin K. Cabbage, like all cruciferous vegetables (broccoli/cauliflower/brussels sprouts/bok choy/kale etc.), contains glucosinolates – a potent antioxidant.